 - Study: Did you go through the study guide chapter by chapter?
 Now, answer the questions based on each chapter.
 Chapters are generally by knowledge areas.

-- Take tests: How to get PMP Certification?
-A firm answer is: test yourself with as many PMP exam questions as possible.
+- Take tests: Test yourself with as many PMP exam questions as possible.
 Do you have access to practice tests?
 If not, buy a few PMP practice tests and Math question tests.
 What is the next step in how to get PMP Certification?

 - Revise: Evaluate how you fared in the tests and then strengthen areas that you are not thorough.